Brosir-Maraka/Delani-IP/README.md

 #### By **{
     # Brosir Maraka}**
 ## Description
-{The main purpose of the portfolio is to introduce the use to a software development studio: Delani studio.
-The application is website mainly for marketing the studio, as well as providing users a change to engage with comany and place orders.
-It offers details on what is done at Delani and the benefits the user will have when using the company.}
+{The main purpose of the portfolio is to introduce the user to a software development studio: Delani studio.
+The application is a website mainly for marketing the studio, as well as providing users a chance to engage with the company and place orders.
+It offers details on what is done at Delani and the benefits the user will have when using the company's products}
 ## Setup/Installation Requirements
  { This application is quite simple to use.
 Follow the steps listed below.
   - click on the link in the github branch section on this page